GabrielCapilluppiDev/GabrielCapilluppiDev/README.md

 🚀 About Me

 I'm a backend developer passionate about building robust and scalable solutions.
 Currently, I lead the technology team at Atlantic Bank, focusing on integrating complex systems, optimizing performance, and ensuring large-scale security.
-With experience in high-demand environments, I've developed systems capable of handling up to 56,000 simultaneous accesses without instability. 🔥
+With experience in high-demand environments. 🔥

 I also love exploring new technologies, refactoring code to make it more efficient, and sharing knowledge with others.

 🛠️ Technologies & Tools